 Submit one prose piece or three to eight poems.
 A notation of publications and awards, if any, is helpful.
 Poems should be individually typed either single- or double-spaced on one side of the page.
 Prose should be typed double-spaced on one side and can be as many pages as you need.

 Our reading period is all year long.
 Submit your work at any time during this period; if a manuscript is not timely for one issue, it may be considered for another.

 Send only one manuscript at a time online.
 Do not send duplicate or multiple submissions.
 There is a limit of four total submissions per writer per reading period (season), regardless of genre, whether it is by mail or online.
 Do not send a second submission until you’ve heard about the first.
 We cross-reference our database periodically, and if we find more than one active submission, or a fifth submission (or more) during the reading period, all submissions will be immediately rejected unread.
 Simultaneous submissions to other journals are amenable as long as they are indicated as such and we are notified immediately upon acceptance elsewhere.
 We occasionally reprint previously published work.

-Submit online.
-Upload only one file, containing one prose piece or five to eight poems.
-If you have a legitimate association with a staff editor you may address that editor by name in the “Comments” box.
-You should also paste a brief citation of publications and awards (less than 50 words), if any, into the “Comments” box.
-A longer citation of credits or a cover letter may be included as the first page of your submission file.
-Submissions must be uploaded as a Word (.doc or .docx) file.
-Any files that don’t adhere to our guidelines will be immediately withdrawn from consideration.
-In general, you will receive a faster response online versus by regular mail.
-But we love getting submission in the mail.
+Email one file to: email@example.com — containing one prose piece or five to eight poems.
+If you have a legitimate association with a staff editor you may address that editor by name in your email.
+You should also include a brief citation of publications and awards (less than 50 words), if any.
+A longer citation of credits or a cover letter may be included as the first page of your submission document.
+Submissions must be sent as a Word (.doc or .docx) file.
+Any files that don’t adhere to our guidelines will be withdrawn from consideration.
+In general, you will receive a faster response by email versus by regular mail.

 Notifications and Queries: